Parenting an Angry Child

-At least I find it pretty difficult to talk about.
-I want to reach out to other moms and say, “You’re not alone, I know what it’s like.
+I find it pretty difficult to talk about having an angry child.
+I want to reach out to other parents and say, “You’re not alone, I know what it’s like.
 I know it’s hard!”
 But sometimes, on the blog especially, I just don’t talk about it because it always feels like you need to preface the discussion with, “I love my child, of course.”
 What a silly statement– OF COURSE I love my child.

 Also, what I write here is public for….who knows how long?
 I assume what I write about my children could be pulled up years and years from now.
 I have no desire to write anything that will leave my kids feeling embarrassed or ashamed.